logzio/logz-docs/_source/contributing-to-docs.md

 Info boxes comprise a `<div class="info-box">` container.

-Info boxes come in 3 CSS classes: `note`, `warning`, `gotcha`, `tip`.
+Info boxes come in 4 CSS classes: `note`, `warning`, `important`, `tip`.
 CSS handles icon and heading styling, so contributors need to worry about only the class name and box content.

 #### Notes